khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 ### EC2_Launch_Template
 - A launch template is similar to a launch configuration, in that it specifies instance configuration information such as the ID of the Amazon Machine Image (AMI), the instance type, a key pair, security groups, and the other parameters that you use to launch EC2 instances.

 - Also, defining a launch template instead of a launch configuration allows you to have multiple versions of a template.

 - With launch templates, you can provision capacity across multiple instance types using both On-Demand Instances and Spot Instances to achieve the desired scale, performance, and cost.

+- When you create a Launch Template, the default value for the instance tenancy is shared and the instance tenancy is controlled by the tenancy attribute of the VPC.
+If you set the Launch Template Tenancy to shared (default) and the VPC Tenancy is set to dedicated, then the instances have dedicated tenancy.
+If you set the Launch Template Tenancy to dedicated and the VPC Tenancy is set to default, then again the instances have dedicated tenancy.

+Amazon EC2 provides three options for the tenancy of your EC2 instances:
+  1. *Shared (Shared)* – Multiple AWS accounts may share the same physical hardware.
+This is the default tenancy option when launching an instance.
+  2. *Dedicated instances (Dedicated)* – Your instance runs on single-tenant hardware.
+No other AWS customer shares the same physical server.
+  3. *Dedicated Hosts (Dedicated host)* – The instance runs on a physical server that is dedicated to your use.
+Using Dedicated Hosts makes it easier to bring your own licenses (BYOL) that have dedicated hardware requirements to EC2 and meet compliance use cases.
+If you choose this option, you must provide a host resource group for Tenancy host resource group.

 ### EC2_Placement_Group
 - Depending on the type of workload, you can create a placement group using one of the following placement strategies: